DD2480-group16/lab2CI_Server/README.md

 ## Statement of contributions:
 #### Thomas:
+Creating function for the Notification part, i.e. send an email to give the server status.
+Wrote tests for notifications functions.

 #### Agnes:
 Parsing the request body, runCommand(), and cloning and branching of the repo into testRepo for building and testing.
 Wrote tests for helper functions.